nicholasgriffintn/aws-sagemaker-data-platform/SETUP.md

 }
 ```

-2. Redeploy to create the endpoints:
+2. Redeploy to create the endpoint infrastructure:

 ```bash
 make deploy